- 1 How do I come on a trip?

 Anatomy of a Weekend Trip

 Weekend trips usually leave from the CSE car park on Pleasance at 5:00pm on a Friday.
 Though especially long drives or weather concerns could make this earlier, see your email from the meet organisers.
 You need to arrive promptly, and let us know as soon as possible if you are running late or can no longer make it by calling the club mobile phone.
 We use a combination of University mini-buses and volunteers with cars to transport everyone to the hostel.
 On the way up, we will stop at a take-away and a supermarket for an evening meal.

 When we arrive at the hostel, you’ll find a bed and settle in.
 We then meet in the common room and decide on our walking plans for the following day.
 The more experienced members of the club will plan a variety of walks, with a broad range of difficulties.
 You will then be able to choose which walk you want to do the following day.

 During the day on Saturday, you go a walk up a mountain or three!
 Once everyone is back from their walks, we provide an evening meal for the entire group.
-Volunteers for chopping veg are always appreciated!
+It is expected that as a club, we all help out with cooking and cleaning, and that everyone does their part!
 Our walk organisers then decide on another range of walks.
 You then decided which walk you want to do on the following day.

 What do I need to bring?